Introduction to Ora

 What Works Now

-✅ Compiler Pipeline
+✅ Compiler Pipeline (79% success rate - 76/96 examples)

-- Full lexer and parser (23/29 examples pass)
+- Full lexer and parser with comprehensive token support

-- Type checking and semantic analysis
+- Complete type checking and semantic analysis

 - AST generation and validation

-- MLIR lowering for optimization
+- MLIR lowering with 81 operations for optimization

 ✅ Language Features

-!T | E1 | E2) - Switch statements (expression and statement forms)
+- Control Flow: if/else statements, switch statements (expression and statement forms)

 ✅ Advanced Compiler Features